canmom/vector/VECTOR.md

 Her orders are *clear*.
 Engage and, if possible, neutralise the defective VECTOR; otherwise, keep her busy while the giants secure the province.
 Nothing more.

 Her target does not seem to have noticed her.
-She flicks the Engine to LANCE, and there is no more time for thought.
+She flicks the engine to LANCE, and there is no more time for thought.
 Her scarf, longer than regulation, snaps and ripples behind her, flaring to a brilliant red.
 In an instant, she's across the street - and behind her, a sharp line in the snow, a cloud of turbulence all around it...

 Her target is catapulted across the snow, hot arterial blood spraying all over.
 She wipes the blood away from her eyes and assumes a defensive stance in a smooth movement.
 VECTORs don't die that easily.
 Then she licks her hand, because it just looks cool.